bkesterbyld/maroon-potato/src/pages/micro-backend-as-a-service.md

         subtitle: Without the hassle of database and application servers
         content: >-
-          Above enables computing near users anywhere without deploying databases, app servers, writing code or calling cloud functions that have performance limits.
+          Above enables computing near users anywhere without deploying databases, app servers or writing code.
 Our network allows you to put a full or mini-backend anywhere in the world while Active Data Management technology syncs only field-level changes across regions, ensuring snappy solution-wide response.

           Above couples this network with [powerful computing options](/faq) to